oddwires-us/ArduinoSIM800L/Readme.md

 * This version enables additional headers to be added (e.g. for authentication/authorization
 * It also enables alternative content-types to be submitted
 * pre-init has been modified to support IoT-Bus GSM modules - you may need to modify that for your power on sequence
+* automatic redirect can now be enabled - see the Nest GET example

 ## Installation
 Download the library and then import it.